 Being a service provider is not for the faint of heart.
 It's not the easiest way to make money and it's not always fun.
 But...when you learn how to do it right, the magic happens.
 Here's what I believe you need to be successful as a service provider.

-In order to serve more clients, you need more hands on the deck.
-Hiring a team is key to scaling your agency to serve more clients and make more money.
+People are the key to scaling a business.
+And they don't want to be miserable, and frankly neither do you.
 Leadership is essential to creating a great team environment and getting people to stick around.